ibrahzizo360/ZizStay/frontend/README.md

 For in-depth instructions on utilizing the Frontend features and making hotel reservations, please refer to the [Frontend Documentation](./frontend/README.md).

 ## Contribution
+Contributions are not only welcomed but encouraged as well.
+We believe in the power of collaboration and innovation.
+If you're passionate about improving the Zizstay experience, your insights and expertise are invaluable.

+Whether you're a seasoned developer or just getting started, your contributions can make a real difference.
+From enhancing existing features to suggesting new ideas, every effort counts.

+Feel free to explore our project, identify areas where you can add value, and submit your contributions.

 ---